We’ve all got opinions

-The third connection to the song is noted by Dooley’s citing30 of Garry Mulholland,31 between the song’s sense of estrangement and Margaret Thatcher’s famous quip in an interview five years later, that people
+The third connection to “We Live As We Dream, Alone” is noted by Dooley’s citing30 of Garry Mulholland,31 between the song’s sense of estrangement and Margaret Thatcher’s famous quip in an interview five years later, that people

 are casting their problems on society, and who is society?
 There is no such thing!
 There are individual men and women and there are families and no government can do anything except through people and people look to themselves first.32

 Months later she issued it as a statement, itself of interest given what we’ve discussed above:

 All too often the ills of this country are passed off as those of society.
 Similarly, when action is required, society is called upon to act.
 But society as such does not exist except as a concept.
 Society is made up of people.33

 Dooley then quotes34 from Situationist Guy Debord, the final interconnection:

 What binds the spectators together is no more than an irreversible relation at the very center which maintains their isolation.
 The spectacle reunites the separate, but reunites it as separate.35

 A way out of this dead end is presented by Gang of Four’s “I Love a Man in Uniform,” from the same album.
 As Dooley writes, “Soldiering is not only a way to make a living in difficult economic times”—“Handouts, they got me down” from the lyrics—“it is also an occupation that offers some sort of structure to a chaotic life.”36 “I had to regain my self-respect,” the song’s narrator sings.
 “To have ambition was my ambition.”
 The whole song is a justification for joining, a justification that would change days after the album Songs of the Free was released in March 1982: the Falklands War began April 2.37 Debord: “The spectacle reunites the separate….”